g-mercuri/poc-gh-node/README.md

 ├── package.json
 ├── package-lock.json
 ├── index.js
+├── request.js
 └── request.test.js
 ```

 - `index.js`: The main file that sets up the Express server and handles requests to the OpenAI API.
+- `request.js`: A script to make a direct POST request to the OpenAI API.
 - `request.test.js`: The test file that uses Jest to test the requests to the OpenAI API.

 ## Contributing